chevereto/docker/docs/HTTPS.md

 make certbot HOSTNAME=<hostname>
 ```

 The above command uses `certbot/certbot` for providing the files required, it will place generated files at `https/`.
-Once done, re-spawn website with `PROTOCOL=https`.